How It Works

 Understanding Autism

-Understanding Autism: Some 5.4 million adults in America have autism.
+Some 5.4 million adults in America have autism.
 We can help you learn more about the characteristics of autism and prepare you to interact more efficiently with employees with autism.

 Step 3: